d4rkr00t/aik/README.md

 ```

 Moreover:
-* Suggest to create a file if it's not exist.
+* Creating an entry point if it doesn't exist.
-* Change server port automatically if default is in use.
+* Choosing server port automatically if default is in use.

-### Automatically install npm modules
+* Showing an error overlay, so you don't have to look at your terminal window.

+### NPM Modules

+In order to simplify work with npm modules Aik takes care of:

-Aik takes care of installing npm modules for you automatically using "[npm install webpack plugin](https://github.com/ericclemmons/npm-install-webpack-plugin)".
+#### Automatically installing npm modules

-Just add require or import statement in the JavaScript file and you are ready to go.
+Just add require or import statement in the JavaScript file and you are ready to go (thanks to [npm install webpack plugin](https://github.com/ericclemmons/npm-install-webpack-plugin)).

 ```js
 import react from 'react';
 import ReactDOM from 'react-dom';
 ```

+#### Pre-installing NPM Modules

+If project contains `package.json`, Aik will automatically pre-install npm modules defined in it
+if needed before trying to compile an entry point.

 ### Relative Module Pathes
 Let's assume such project structure: